 Whether you’re painting your living room, bedrooms, or even just the front door of your home, a bright coat of paint can make old surfaces look brand-new—and add some instant charm to your home.

 *Originally published June 2020.
-Updated September 2021.
+Updated March 2022.